Fudge Hatcher

-Farley Drexel Hatcher (A.K.A.
-"Fudge") is a fictional character in several novels by Judy Blume.
+Farley Drexel Hatcher, usually referred to by his nickname "Fudge", is a fictional character in several novels by Judy Blume.
 In the television series Fudge, he was played by Luke Tarsitano.

 Character

 Life

 Farley Drexel Hatcher was born in New York, and is the younger of two sons of Warren and Anne Hatcher.
-Nicknamed Fudge early in his life, Fudge is 7 years younger than his older brother, Peter.
+Nicknamed Fudge early in his life, Fudge is 3 as of Chapter Five in Tales of a Fourth Grade Nothing.
 He also has a younger sister named Tootsie.